labhayl/FileXplorer/README.md

 ### Flask App with File Upload and Admin Panel

 This is a Python app built using **Flask** that allows users to upload .csv or .xlsx files, saves them in a folder, and provides an admin panel for managing the uploaded files.
 The app also includes functionality to download and open the uploaded files.
-This application can be used as a remote file access software when deployed on a cloud.
+This application can be used as a remote file access tool when deployed on a cloud.

 ### How to Run the App
 1) Clone the repository: `git clone https://github.com/labhayl/FileXplorer.git`